Baybayin: Spanish colonial period

-Historically, baybayin was used in Tagalog- and to a lesser extent Kapampangan-speaking areas.
-It spread to the Ilocanos when the Spanish distributed bibles written in baybayin.
+Historically, baybayin was used in Tagalog and Kapampangan-speaking areas.
+It spread to Ilocos and Bicol through catechisms administered by friars in the early colonial period.
 Pedro Chirino, a Spanish priest and Antonio de Morga noted in 1604 and 1609 that most Filipino men and women could read baybayin.
-It was also noted that they did not write books or keep records, but did use baybayin for signing documents, for personal notes and messages, and for poetry.
+Before the colonial period, it was largely reserved for writing personal notes, messages, poetry, and signing documents, and not for record keeping or longform writing like books.
 During the colonial period, Filipinos began keeping paper records of their property and financial transactions, and would write down lessons they were taught in church.
 Documents written in the native language and began to play a significant role in the judicial and legal life of the colony.

 Traditionally, baybayin was written upon palm leaves with a sharp stylus or on bamboo with a small knife.
 The curved shape of the letter forms of baybayin is influenced by this practice; straight lines would tear the leaves.
 Once the letters were carved into the bamboo, they were wiped with ash to make the characters stand out.

 During the era of Spanish colonization, baybayin came to be written with ink on paper using a sharpened quill.
 Woodblock printed books were produced to facilitate the spread of Christianity.
 In some parts of the country, such as Mindoro the traditional writing technique has been retained.